How to use filters in the planner

 • Choose a team member to see only the posts they have created or managed.

-• This is useful for tracking performance and ensuring accountability.
+• Useful for tracking performance and ensuring accountability.

 4